eander462/blog/_posts/2022-05-23-Setting-Up-Working-Monitors-On-Ubuntu.md

 ## -rwxrwxrwx 1 eander462 eander462 31 May 23 19:30 monitor.txt
 ```

 The permissions are the first thing shown in the second line after the ##.
 So, our fancy monitor.txt file has permissions -rw-rw-r--[^9].
 Very impressive!
-To make it run, we are going to have to give execution permission to the file.
+To make it run, we will have to give execution permission to the file.
 We'll do that with the **[chmod](http://manpages.ubuntu.com/manpages/trusty/man1/chmod.1.html)** command.
 There are two ways of telling the command what permissions we want to give, but this is the spark notes version, so see one of the links in this paragraph for more information; all we need to know is that to give every type of user full permission, we use the following command.

-[^9]: Why are the rw's repeated three times? well it has to do with [user groups](https://www.redhat.com/sysadmin/manage-permissions).
+[^9]: Why are the rw's repeated three times?
+Well it has to do with [user groups](https://www.redhat.com/sysadmin/manage-permissions).
 There are three levels of permissions, each can be uniquely given access to a combination of read, write and execute.
 This isn't important for our purposes here, since this is a harmless command, and we will just give everyone full permission

 ```bash
 # Reset the directory because knitting sets us to the project directory every time